college-related/Notes_Old_question_solutions/3rd-Semester/MP/old_questions/2019-spring.md

 - **Opcode:**
     - It is a portion of machine langauge   instructions that specifies what operation is to be performed.
 It is the short form for `Operation code.`
     - Every instruction in microprocessor have opcode present in them.
-They can be the code used by the MP to find the operation to be performed or can be the operation itself.
+They are the code used by the MP to find the operation to be performed.
     - _**Example: MOV AL, BL `[MOV is a opcode]`, JMP 2050H `[JMP is the opcode]`, CMA `[CMA is the opcode]`, etc**_
 - **Operand:**
     - It is the other portion of the machine language instruction that holds the data to be operated or the memory address of the data or memory address where the data should be placed.
     - Unlike Opcode some machine language instructions doesn't have any operands.
-Depending on the number or size of the operand instruction are divided into categories like `0-bit address instruction`, `1-bit`, `2-bit`, etc.
+Depending on the number or size of the operand instruction are divided into categories like `0-byte address instruction`, `1-byte`, `2-byte`, etc.
     - Example ADD B, `[B is the operand]`, LDA 2030H, `[2030H is the operand]`, etc

 ### Differentiate between microprocessor and microcontroller.